Tags

 👉 CX tip:

-If you’re not using this already, one good way to boost your contact center’s response times and help your customers self-service is by using an IVR (or Interactive Voice Response) menu.
+If you’re not using this already, one good way to boost your contact centre’s response times and help your customers self-service is by using an IVR (or Interactive Voice Response) menu.
 This way, your callers can route themselves to the right individual or department, and even find basic information (like business hours and return policies) on their own.

 3. Customer effort score (CES)